Sam Evans: Season 5

 Sam didn’t get into college.

 Sam moves to New York to follow his dreams of becoming a male model.
 Along the way he begins dating Mercedes Jones once again.
 They struggle with intimacy.
 Mercedes wants to wait until marriage for sex, Sam states that he is a 19-year-old boy and has urges.
-Sam kisses a photographer during a shoot and Mercedes and Sam break up because Mercedes thinks Sam will resent her in the long term because she doesn't want to have sex with him.
+During one of Sam’s modelling shoots, the photographer comes onto him and kisses Sam during the shoot.
+Sam confesses and Mercedes and Sam break up because Mercedes thinks Sam will resent her in the long term because she doesn't want to have sex with him.
 Sam fulfills his dream of "getting his junk on the side of a bus," and decides to move back to Ohio.

 Season 6

 In the premiere episode "Loser Like Me", Sam is seen working under Coach Beiste as an assistant football coach.
-By the end of the series, he becomes Will's successor as the coach of New Directions.
+After breaking up with Mercedes, Sam found it difficult to love again and ended up dating Rachel, who was in the same boat, after being hypnotised by Sue.
+By the end of the series, he becomes the coach of New Directions after Will was offered the role as Principal.
+5 years later, in the flashforward scenes of the same episode, Sam is still messaging Mercedes.